sitandr/mdbook-typst-highlight/README.md

 ![Example](img/image_2.png)

 It comes with prelude that sets `width: 300pt`, `margin: 0.5cm` and `height: auto`.
-To disable it, add `typ-noprelude` as codeblock language.
+To disable it, add `typ-nopreamble` as codeblock language.

 You can also disable certain blocks (but still highlight them) using `typ-norender`.